droidian/porting-guide/kernel-compilation.md

 can cross-check when running on-device:

 * `FLASH_INFO_MANUFACTURER`: the value of the `ro.product.vendor.manufacturer`
 Android property.
-On a running hybris-mobian system, you can obtain it with
+On a running Droidian system, you can obtain it with

 ```
 sudo android_getprop ro.product.vendor.manufacturer
 ```

 * `FLASH_INFO_MODEL`: the value of the `ro.product.vendor.model`
 Android property.
-On a running hybris-mobian system, you can obtain it with
+On a running Droidian system, you can obtain it with

 ```
 sudo android_getprop ro.product.vendor.model